 There is currently no board certification for research fellowships, although there is an SAEM-approved fellowship certificate of approval.

 Average salary during fellowship

 Salary is variable, ranging from a low range approximately equivalent to that of a PGY-4 to a higher range similar to other clinical instructors.
 Practically this range is between $55,000 to $95,000 per year.
-Most of this variation is driven by the clinical work differences between fellowships.
-Benefits, tuition, and travel funds vary based on institution.
+Most of this variation is driven by the clinical work variation among fellowships.
+Benefits, tuition support, and travel funds vary based on institution.

 PREPARING TO APPLY